-With services right across Canada, the Alzheimer Society supports people with dementia, family members, caregivers, and health-care professionals.
+With services in over 150 communities across Canada, the Alzheimer Society supports people with dementia, family members, caregivers, and health-care professionals.

 If you are newly diagnosed, we strongly recommend that you visit your local Alzheimer Society for information about counseling, programs and services, and support.

 To help you navigate through the changes, whether you are a person with dementia, a family member, or caregiver, we have created a number of brochures with details about what to expect.
 The Alzheimer’s disease Programs & Services brochure outlines the kinds of programs that are available across the country.

 If you are newly diagnosed:

 - First Steps outlines a step-by-step plan to help people who are newly diagnosed with Alzheimer’s disease or dementia.

 - What to Expect gives an overview of the stages of Alzheimer’s disease.

 - Shared Experiences: Suggestions for Those With Alzheimer Disease is a brochure with advice written by people in the early stages of Alzheimer’s disease.

 If you are a family member or caregiver:

 - First Steps: For Families of Those Recently Diagnosed with Alzheimer's disease outlines steps family members can take to prepare for the Alzheimer’s journey ahead.